Dear readers of ADxS.org, please forgive the disruption.

 Dopamine in the PFC

-IL-1 causes cortisol elevation in blood, but this did not correlate significantly with noradrenaline elevation
+IL-1 causes cortisol elevation in the blood, but this did not correlate significantly with the noradrenaline elevation

-For IL-1β, the effects in rats depend significantly on the mode of application (into the brain = intracerebroventricular or injected into the peritoneum = intraperitoneal = peripheral)68
+The effects of IL-1β in rats depend considerably on the type of application (injected into the brain = intracerebroventricular or into the peritoneum = intraperitoneal = peripheral)68

 Serotonin